 - Multi-Physics Analyses: This capability allows analyses from different disciplines to be combined.
-An example would be a structural analysis that takes a material’s coefficient of thermal expansion along with a thermal gradient into account.
+An example would be a structural analysis that takes a material’s coefficient of thermal expansion, as well as a thermal gradient, into account.
 Another example would be a structural analysis that takes the reaction forces of a fluid analysis into account.

 - Modules or software applications can separate focus on the preparation of simulation models, which are called pre-processors, mathematically solving prepared simulation models, which are called solvers, and then reviewing the results of solved simulation models, which are called post-processors.

-- In addition to simulating the performance of the current state of a design, this software may also provide capabilities to improve the performance of a design in automated ways, including:
+- In addition to simulating the performance of the current state of a design, this software also provides capabilities to improve the performance of a design in automated ways, including:

-- Sensitivity Studies: With this functionality, analysis results are recorded as some trait of the design is varied, often in a linear fashion.
+- Sensitivity Studies: With this functionality, the software generates analysis results as some trait of the design is varied, often in a linear fashion.
 The varied trait could be a dimension controlling the size or shape of a design.
-It could also be non-geometric traits such as material properties.
+It could also be non-geometric traits, such as material properties.
 This type of study provides insight into how performance changes as the trait is varied.

 - Optimization Studies: In this type of study, the software improves the performance of a design in an automated fashion.
 Such studies are often set up by identifying an overall goal, such as minimizing weight, setting constraints, such as a maximum global stress, and designating variables, such as dimensions controlling geometry size and shape.

-- Design of Experiment Studies: This capability records analysis results while numerous variables of the design are changed independently.
-This provides a wider view of how performance varies over the design space.
+- Design of Experiment Studies: With this capability, the software records analysis results as numerous variables of the design are changed.
+This provides a wider view on how performance varies over the design space.

 Related Technology Enablers

-MCAE software frequently is closely related to Mechanical Computer Aided Design (MCAD) software because it is used to create design geometry.
-Those models, in turn, can be used to create the simulation model.
-There are three forms of interaction between MCAD and MCAE software.
+MCAE software is often closely related to Mechanical Computer Aided Design (MCAD) software, because it is used to create design geometry.
+These models, in turn, can be used to create the simulation model.
+There are three forms of interaction between MCAD and MCAE software:

-- Embedded within MCAD software: In this form, simulation capabilities are accessed from within MCAD Software.
+- Embedded within MCAD software: In this form, the user accesses simulation capabilities within MCAD Software.

-- Associative with MCAD models: Here, MCAE software is a standalone application.
-However, it is integrated with MCAD software so changes to geometry can be passed back and forth.
+- Associative with MCAD models: Here, MCAE software is a stand-alone application.
+However, it is integrated with MCAD software so that changes to geometry can be passed back and forth.

 Providers that offer MCAE software in a array of desktop-based, cloud-based and internal server-based solutions include: